Children’s audiology - hearing assessment service (0-18 yrs)

 Sensory support service (SEN)

-Once your child starts at pre-school or school the team support pupils with sensory impairment to have the best possible access to the curriculum and school life whilst meeting needs specific to their sensory impairment.
+Once your child starts at pre-school or school the team support pupils with hearing impairment to have the best possible access to the curriculum and school life whilst meeting needs specific to their sensory impairment.

 deafPLUS Bromley (18+)